Basement-Renovator/basement-renovator/README.md

 ### How to Use the Interface

-* You will first want to use Basement Renovator to open a vanilla floor STB file in order to look around and get a feel for how it works.
+* You'll first want to use Basement Renovator to open a vanilla floor STB file in order to look around and get a feel for how it works.
 Follow the instructions in the "How to Create a Mod that Modifies Rooms in the Vanilla Game" section above.
 Basement Renovator can read and save them directly, no need to convert to XML.

 * **The Editor**: Smack in the middle is the main editor.
 You can drag any entity in this editor by clicking it, or select multiple entities by dragging a box around them.
 You can move entities wherever you'd like in the room.
 You can cut or paste entities, using the menu or keyboard shortcuts, and you can delete them by selecting them and hitting backspace or delete.
 Alt-click an entity to replace it with the chosen entity in your palette.
 You can choose whether doors are active or inactive by double clicking them.